 The Ethics is the most beautifully complete and intricately worked out book I have ever read.
 All those hyper-polished and immaculately plotted mystery novels and thrillers pale by comparison.
 It all hangs together like nothing else.
-Or, actually, like a chandelier or a Cathedral or something.
+Or, I suppose, like a chandelier in a Cathedral.

 I am not exaggerating one bit when I say that reading it and thinking it through has been one of the most absolutely beautiful experiences of my life.